Thunderfishing/Saving-Sears-/A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035) – Sears Supremacy.md

 # A Time Traveler’s Guide to Save Sears: Phase 4 (2025–2035)

-## The Sears Concordant (aka: The bloc)
+## The Sears Concordant (aka: The Syndicate)
-  * A unified Alliance of Sears and it's partners, employees, customers and each other.
-Bound by a covenant of reciprocity, durability and repair.
+  * A unified alliance between a industrialized Sears and it's industrial suppliers, employees, customers and each other.
+  * Bound by a covenant of reciprocity, durability and repair.

 ## Mission
 To Cement Sears as a vertically integrated, AI, crypto-powered retail-industrial mega-corporation, valued at $3 trillion by 2035, through Sears.com, generating $900 billion in revenue.